Books

 Relationships

-Ann Patchett’s novels always dive deep into relationships, and all their ups and downs.
-It’s very much of an in-depth character study where you truly get to know the characters, and no doubt, can relate to certain feelings or even actions they take.
+Ann Patchett’s novels always dive deep into relationships and all their ups and downs.
+It’s very much an in-depth character study where you truly get to know the characters and no doubt, can relate to certain feelings or even actions they take.

 The story mainly takes place in the present when Daphne and Eddie are reunited, but there are sections dedicated to the past when they experienced their fateful car accident.
-During the car accident is where the reader learns the meaning behind the book title, Whistler.
+During the car accident is where the reader learns the meaning behind the book title, Whistler, and why there is a horse on the cover.
 That becomes a defining narrative throughout the story.

 Belonging, connection, and forgiveness are all certainly central themes.
 There are no villains in this story, but rather people trying to do the best they can.
 And sometimes they are misguided in doing so, but they still continue to learn and grow even as they age.